Schur properties of randomly perturbed sets: Sparse base sets

 \begin{proof}[Proof of the $0$-statement of Theorem~\ref{thm:main_sparse}] Assume that $P$ satisfies the conclusion of Lemma~\ref{lem:cycle} (which holds whp) and suppose for a contradiction that $P$ is such that $\mc H_{\textrm{Schur}}(A_s \cup P)$ does not admit a proper two-colouring where all elements of $A_s$ are coloured blue.
 Then, appealing to Lemma~\ref{lem:cycle}, we can construct a loose cycle in the associated minimal hypergraph $\mc H_{min}=\mc H_{min}(s,P) \subseteq \mc H_{\textrm{Schur}}(A_s \cup P)$ that has at most one pair of consecutive type 2 edges.
 In the following we show that whp such a cycle does not exist in $\mc H_{min}$, and hence there must exist a Schur colouring of $A_s\cup P$.

 We start by ruling out cycles without any consecutive type 2 edges.
 If the cycle has length $\ell$, for some $\ell \ge 3$, we label the edges in cyclic order as $e_1, e_2, \hdots, e_\ell$, choosing an ordering where $e_{\ell}$ is of type 1.
 We can then label the vertices of the cycle in such a way that, for each $1 \le i \le \ell-1$, $e_i = \{x_{i-1}, y_i, x_i\}$, while $e_\ell = \{x_{\ell-1}, y_{\ell}, x_0\}$.
-Note that, since we always extended our walk from vertices in $P$, each degree-two vertex $x_i$ belongs to $P$, while $y_i \in A_s$ if and only if the edge $e_i$ is of type 2.
+Note that, by Lemma \ref{lem:cycle}, each degree-two vertex $x_i$ belongs to $P$, while $y_i \in A_s$ if and only if the edge $e_i$ is of type 2.
 We can now bound the expected number of such cycles.
 We start by choosing the vertex $x_0$, for which there are at most $n$ choices, each appearing with probability $p$.
 Hence, this choice contributes a factor of $np$.

 Now, consider the choices for the edges $e_i$, where $1 \le i \le \ell-\varepsilon$, where $\varepsilon = 1$ if $e_{\ell-1}$ is of type 1 and $\varepsilon = 2$ if $e_{\ell-1}$ is of type 2.
 If $e_i$ is of type 1, there are at most $n$ choices of $y_i$, and then at most two choices for $x_i$ that complete a sum with $x_{i-1}$ and $y_i$.
 The elements $y_{i}$ and $x_i$ appear in $P$ independently, each with probability $p$.
 Thus a type 1 edge contributes a factor of at most $2np^2$.